Ordering a celiac genetic test is a big step in learning about your genetic risk.

 If you have already taken this step, congratulations!
 If not, the information below should help you make a decision.

-A certain amount of technical jargon is expected.
+First, a certain amount of technical jargon is expected.
 Let that not discourage you.

 For example, results may be described as ‘probability’, ‘risk of 1 in 100’, 'percentage' or as ratios such as '1:100'.
 As first, this seems complicated.